WinterAxis/ESV-MD-Bible/The_Bible_esv/4_Numbers/Num_26.md

 But among these there was not one of those listed by Moses and Aaron the priest, who had listed the people of Israel in the wilderness of Sinai.

 ###### 65
 For the LORD had said of them, "They shall die in the wilderness."
-Not one of them was left, except Caleb the son of Jephunneh and Joshua the son of Nun. ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 3900 Sparks Drive SE, Grand Rapids, MI 49546 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences
+Not one of them was left, except Caleb the son of Jephunneh and Joshua the son of Nun.

 ***